public-radiation/TF790_Carplay/README.md

 ## TF790

-\# Requirments ## Hardware SDcard Laptop/PC/RPI with wifi.
-From here on referred to as PC ##Software socat (arm) and socat on your PC
+### Requirements

-## root acces (Linux with explanation)
+## root access (Linux with explanation)

-Format the sdcard using the device 'Format SD' function on the device.
+Format the sd-card using the device 'Format SD' function on the device.
-Power down the device -> place sdcard in a pc.
+Power down the device -> place sd-card in the PC.

-### Create a shell script file on the root of the sdcard called "debug1"
+### Create a shell script file on the root of the sd-card called "debug1"

-In the root of the sdcard we add 2 static armv7l binaires.
+In the root of the sd-card we add 2 static armv7l binaries.
 The first one is busybox, you can do without it but the default busybox (shell) is very limited.
 E.g. no find.
 Also when overwriting a running rootfs it's better if the running tool isn't on that file system: